 When we cycle through this process enough times, we begin to automatically switch to that new thought when we experience that part of the loop.

 This entire process can be used on someone else, and you can use it on yourself.

-I find that it works best for me when I take myself into hypnosis, spin up a hypnotic reality, and then move around whatever I find inside the reality until it’s just right.
+I find that it works best for me when I hypnotize myself, spin up a hypnotic reality, and then move around whatever I find inside the reality until it’s just right.